Sarah Schupansky: Gotham FC

-Gotham FC announced on December 23, 2024, that they had signed Schupansky to her first professional contract, a two-year contract with a team option to extend an additional year.
-She made her professional debut on March 15, 2025, starting in the season opener against the Seattle Reign.
-She was named player of the match after a 1–1 draw.
-On April 19, she registered her first professional assist to Esther in a 4–0 win away against Angel City FC.
-One week later, on April 26, she scored her first professional goal and assisted Esther again as Gotham won 3–0 against the Washington Spirit.
+Gotham FC announced on December 23, 2024, that they had signed Schupansky to her first professional contract on a two-year deal with the team option to extend another year.
+She made her professional debut in the season opener against the Seattle Reign, starting and being named player of the match after the 1–1 draw on March 15, 2025.
+On April 19, she registered her first professional assist to Esther in a 4–0 win over Angel City FC.
+The following week, she scored her first professional goal and assisted Esther again as Gotham won 3–0 against the Washington Spirit.
+On May 24, she started in the CONCACAF W Champions Cup final against Tigres, helping Gotham win 1–0 to become the inaugural winners of the competition.

-On May 21, in the semifinals of the 2024–25 CONCACAF W Champions Cup, Schupansky assisted Geyse from the corner spot for the opening goal against Club América, winning 3–1.
-On May 25, she started in the final against Tigres, where Gotham won 1–0 to become the inaugural winners of the competition.
-Schupansky signed a contract extension with Gotham on September 15, keeping her with the club through 2027.
+On September 15, 2025, Schupansky signed a contract extension with Gotham through 2027.
+She finished her rookie season with 1 goal and 5 assists in 23 regular-season appearances, ranking tied for second in the league in assists.
+She made her playoff debut in the quarterfinals, helping eighth-seeded Gotham win 2–1 against NWSL Shield winners Kansas City Current.
+In the NWSL Championship against the Washington Spirit, she played a long ball to Bruninha to set up Rose Lavelle's goal in the 1–0 victory.
+During a year and a half with Gotham, she made 49 appearances and scored 1 goal in all competitions, collecting three trophies.

+Boston Legacy

+On August 21, 2026, Schupansky was traded to the Boston Legacy for in allocation funds and in intraleague transfer funds.

 International career

-Schupansky was called into training camp with the United States under-23 team, practicing alongside the senior national team, in March 2025.
+Schupansky was called into training camp with the United States under-23 team, practicing concurrently with the senior national team, in March 2025.